 percent of U.S. engineering schools, according to the National

-Engineering, was named a fellow of the American Institute of
+recently elected a Fellow of the American Society of Civil